arendjr/selectivity/README.md

 API
 ---

-See the Select3 homepage: https://arendjr.github.io/select3/
+See the Selectivity homepage: https://arendjr.github.io/selectivity/

 Build System
 ------------

-Select3 is built modularly and uses Gulp as a build system to build its distributable files.
+Selectivity is built modularly and uses Gulp as a build system to build its distributable files.
 To install the necessary dependencies, please run:

     $ npm install -g gulp